Make School Meals Count!

 Did you know most school meals services are running at a loss?
 Economies of scale matter – higher demand means higher turnover and potential profit

-Make school meals count is a programme of support for junior, secondary, academy, and free schools, and pupil referral units here in Somerset.
+Make school meals count is a programme of support for junior, secondary, academy, and free schools, and pupil referral units.
 It’s led by the Children’s Food Trust, with Food Dudes Health (for junior schools) and Elygra Marketing (for secondary schools).

-To find out more about how your JUNIOR or SECONDARY school can get involved, contact firstname.lastname@example.org
+To find out more about how your Junior or Secondary school can get involved, contact us - email@example.com